jnk0le/random/pipeline cycle test/README.md

 that during its latency window no scalar instructions are issued (1 cycle for normal, 2 for scatter/gather)

-gather/scatter experience 1 extra stall cycle (each invocation) in fully vectorized code. cause unknown (only in synthetic scanario it is possible to fully pipeline it)
+gather/scatter experience 1 extra stall cycle (each invocation) in fully vectorized code. cause unknown

 non widening byte/half gather/scatter stalls pipeline for additional transfers (2 per cycle)